kami-lel/CMPM-121-Phaser-Valley/README.md

 ### Plant Growth is Governed by Simple Spatial Rules

-When a cell has a plant that is not fully grown, and the cell has at least 1 sun and 2 water, then the plant's growth stage increases by 1 and the water level of the cell decreases by 2.
+When the player click "next day", if a cell has a plant that is not fully grown, and the cell has at least 1 sun and 2 water, then the plant's growth stage increases by 1 and the water level of the cell decreases by 2.
+And the growLevel of the plant will plus 1, the texture will also change.

 ### Scenario is Completed When Some Condition is Satisfied

-The scenario is completed once the player has obtained $100 by reaping fully grown plants.
-This can be achieved in as little as two turns by planting two pumpkins and getting lucky with the sun levels.
+The goadl for the game is earn money, player start from $10, player can sow different plant, wait for them grow, reap them for money.
+The winning conditions in the game is very simple now, when the money that the player have is $100 or more, the player will go the wining scene.
+And it will told the player is win the game in XX days.

 ## Reflection